dottjt/plastic/chapters/06-date.md

 I'd always been afraid of this moment, where man meets women, carried by the heavy hands of fate onto something greater.
 Where the expectation was loud and vast, ripping itself methodologically into the grain of your skin, scolding bone as a consequence of childish demeanor.

 "Very funny," I noted in extreme caution, knowing full-well that there was a 1 in 10 chance that her flirtatious actions could result in a round of heated bathroom sex, unfortunate for the disabled sod in a 60s' wheel chair holding on for dear life to the ambient noise of sexual wear n' tear.

+// maybe speak about how the chemistry had somewhat died.

+like tryin' ta squash Lego into squelched antelope.
+The world's smallest tongue, preaching a woman's biggest nightmare.

 ## Scene 2 END